 Our Story

-When the Irish Heritage Trust began caring for Fota House and its estate on Fota Island in 2007, the property was in need of special care and attention.
+When the Irish Heritage Trust, a non-profit organisation, began caring for Fota House and its estate on Fota Island in 2007, special care and attention was needed.

-The Irish Heritage Trust immediately undertook an extensive programme of restoration, which was made possible thanks to the support of the Irish government, and other agencies including local authorities and the Office of Public Works.
+Over the years, the Irish Heritage Trust has undertaken an extensive programme of restoration, made possible thanks to the support of the Irish government, and other agencies including local authorities and the Office of Public Works.

-Our efforts led to Fota House, Arboretum & Gardens being granted museum status by the Heritage Council in recognition of the ongoing care given to conservation and visitor experience development, and this status was renewed in 2020.
+Our efforts led to Fota House, Arboretum & Gardens being granted museum status by the Heritage Council under the Museum Standards Programme for Ireland in recognition of the ongoing care given to conservation and visitor experience development.
+This status was renewed in 2020.

 Practical Improvements

-In the early years, work needed to be done improve parking facilities, accessibility, and interpretation for visitors to Fota House.
+In the early years, work was required to improve parking facilities, accessibility, and interpretation for visitors to Fota House.
 Fáilte Ireland – Ireland’s national tourism authority – partnered with the Irish Heritage Trust to support this work.

-Another key restoration project was undertaken in the walled garden or frameyard, where Fota’s derelict glasshouses were restored to their former glory, and the work of conservation and restoration is ongoing across Fota House and the Estate.
+Another key restoration project undertaken was in the walled garden or frameyard, where Fota’s derelict glasshouses were restored to their former glory.
+Conservation and restoration work has continued across Fota House and the Estate.
+In 2024 an extensive reroofing project was undertaken while balancing the functional needs of the house with environmental sustainability considerations.

-All revenues generated at Fota are ploughed back into the Estate to support its financial independence, its environmental sustainability, and its roles in heritage, education, and community outreach.
+All revenues generated at Fota are ploughed back into the historic property to support its financial independence, its environmental sustainability, and its roles in heritage, education, and community outreach.

 Plans for the Future

-Over the coming years, through major funding programmes and partnerships, we will carry out further work to conserve Fota House, Arboretum & Gardens and enhance the visitor experience we offer, as well as expanding our popular events programme.
+Through major funding programmes, partnerships and philanthropy, the Trust continues to carry out further work to conserve Fota House, Arboretum & Gardens and enhance the visitor experience we offer, as well as expanding our popular events programme.

 We are continuing to invest in projects such as the restoration of Fota’s impressive art collection and efforts to establish our grounds as a Bee Sanctuary of national importance.
 We also want to continue to enhance Fota’s remarkable gardens and glasshouses, as an amenity for locals and visitors and as an educational resource.